San Clemente Island: Climate

+Source 2: Weather.com: "Monthly weather".
+San Clemente Island, CA. 2016.
+Retrieved September 12, 2016.

 Ecology

 Fauna and flora

 The San Clemente Island loggerhead shrike is an endangered species that the Navy is taking steps to protect.
 The San Clemente Island fox is an indigenous species.
 Feral goats roamed the island for centuries, reaching a population of 11,000 in 1972, when their effect on indigenous species was realized.
 By 1980, the population had been reduced to 4,000.
 The Fund for Animals blocked a plan for shooting the remaining goats in court, so the goats were removed with nets and helicopters.
 The San Clemente Island goat is a recognized breed of domestic goat.

 View from space of Southern California coast, showing Santa Catalina Island (closer to mainland) and San Clemente Island (farther from mainland).

 The coves around the island are visited by snorkelers attracted by the abundant marine life, including sea lions, spiny lobsters, hydrocoral and kelp forests.
 The island is also home to the endangered San Clemente Island sage sparrow.
 After decades with no breeding by raptors, because of DDT contamination and Naval activity, there is now at least one breeding pair of bald eagles and more than one pair of peregrine falcons.

 Island flora includes 300 native taxa and approximately 135 non-native taxa with distribution of at least 47 of the island’s native taxa being restricted to two or more of the California Islands, 15 plant taxa being only found on San Clemente Island, and one insular endemic of the island thought to be extinct.
 The flora of the island includes some plant species found nowhere else in the world.
 These endemic species include the wildflowers San Clemente Island brodiaea, San Clemente Island triteleia, San Clemente Island woodland star, and San Clemente Island Indian paintbrush, and the shrubs San Clemente Island bushmallow and Blair's wirelettuce.
 A unique subspecies of toyon, ssp. macrocarpa, also grows here, as do two rare subspecies of the royal larkspur.

 Earthworms appear to have been introduced in 2008 in soil from the mainland used in a road construction project.
 In this earthworm-free region, the worms alter the soil and microbial communities, which allows non-native plants to change the island’s unique ecosystem and threaten biodiversity that exists there.